ErfanMowlaei/ssSTICI/README.md

 The main methodological changes for the scRNA-seq application are:

-1. **One model is trained de novo per scRNA-seq alignment.** There is no external reference panel shared across datasets in the standard dsSTICI use case.
+1. **One model is trained de novo per scRNA-seq alignment.** There is no external reference panel shared across datasets in the standard ssSTICI use case.
 2. **Observed-base masking is dataset-specific training corruption.** For each training example, a fixed fraction `--mr` of positions that are currently observed is changed to `?` in the input.
 Positions already missing remain missing.
 3. **Originally missing target positions do not contribute to the loss.** The target is the uncorrupted sequence, but loss is evaluated only where the original target has an observed A/T/G/C call.
 4. **Loss is evaluated on all originally observed target positions, not only positions newly masked for that training pass.** Thus both masked and still-visible observed bases contribute to reconstruction training.
-5. **The loss is categorical cross-entropy + KL divergence only.** dsSTICI does **not** use the MaCH/Minimac-style R-squared term present as an optional/default-on term in the public STICI HPC implementation.
-Categorical cross-entropy and KL divergence themselves are inherited from STICI; they are not new loss families introduced by dsSTICI.
+5. **The loss is categorical cross-entropy + KL divergence only.** ssSTICI does **not** use the MaCH/Minimac-style R-squared term present as an optional/default-on term in the public STICI HPC implementation.
+Categorical cross-entropy and KL divergence themselves are inherited from STICI; they are not new loss families introduced by ssSTICI.
-6. **There is no train/validation split in this dsSTICI script.** Learning-rate reduction and early stopping monitor training `rec_loss`.
+6. **There is no train/validation split in this ssSTICI script.** Learning-rate reduction and early stopping monitor training `rec_loss`.
 7. **The optimizer remains LAMB**, as in the STICI implementation used as the starting point.

 ### Exact reconstruction objective